10+ Forever Foods: Super Long-Lasting Survival Options for your Food Storage

 Rice

 You simply can’t go wrong by stocking up on plenty of rice.
 It’s a meal-stretcher and can be prepared in so many different ways that it’s one of my favorite food-storage basics.
-Save up 2-liter soda bottles, clean them and let them air dry for super storage containers for your rice.
+Save up 2-liter soda bottles, clean them, and let them air dry for super storage containers for your rice.
 Also, parboiled rice combines brown rice’s nutritional value with white rice’s shelf life.
 That’s a win-win for your long-term food storage pantry!

 Cornstarch

 So, does cornstarch go bad?
 No, not if stored properly.
 And unlike baking powder, it doesn’t lose potency over time.
-However, it’s critical it doesn’t come into contact with any type of liquid or mold can result.
+However, it’s critical it doesn’t come into contact with any type of liquid or it can become moldy.
 If you don’t normally use cornstarch, stock up on a few cans since it can double as a treatment for diaper rash and skin irritations of all kinds, and deodorant and talcum powder substitutes.
 Plus, cornstarch mixed with some water effectively cools the sunburned skin.
 It’s also gluten-free.
 Bonus!

 Honey